 Sticky notes are also perfect for quick ideas.
 They will come in handy when you need to write yourself a small reminder or a to-do list and you can put them on the wall or the desk.
 Sticky notes are an essential part of any UX designer’s home office as they can be also used for task analysis and user journey mapping.

 Set up all your communication channels to always be in touch.
 In the process of UX design, it’s very important to be able to clarify some project details or urgently consult on something.
 Connect with your team in Slack and don’t forget to set up your video conference software.
 It’s always easier to hop on a quick 10-minute call instead of writing a huge essay via email.
-You can do it through Zoom or Google Hangouts, for example.

-- For planning ahead:
+For planning ahead

 Planning is a must in a UX designer home office.
 When overloaded with work it’s hard to keep all your important tasks in mind.
 To always stay organized use planning softwares such as Asana or Trello.
 That way you’ll be able to relax your brain and focus, without worrying about forgetting something.